squashql/squashql-showcase/ui/README.md

 # Context

-This is a web app for combining and comparing scenarios, based on [AITM\* project](https://github.com/paulbares/aitm).
+This is a web app for combining and comparing scenarios, based on [SquashQL](https://github.com/squashql/squashql).
 The goal is to provide a user-friendly UI to create scenarios and compare them through different indicators, to make the right decision.
 These indicators can be compared in different types of visualizations: tree graph, reporting table and PDF export.

 # Getting Started